benja263/sticky_hdp_hmm_var/README.md

 Comparing the A-matrices of the sine-waves (ground truth) and the A-matrices of the model trained on these waves results in nearly identical values
 ![A_matrices](images/a_matrices.png)
-Generating observations using the trained model's A-matrices vs the ground truth makes it very difficult to observe the differences.
+Generating observations using the trained model's A-matrices generates nearly identical observations to the ground truth, making it very difficult to observe the differences.

 ![sine_wave](images/sine_wave.png)